Skip navigation menu

 U.s. Representative, PA-07

-• As a new member of Congress, Rep. Mackenzie already leads in corporate PAC money by taking $83,500 in 2025 alone.
+• As a new member of Congress, Rep. Mackenzie is already raking in corporate PAC money, cashing in $83,500 in 2025 alone.

 • He is heavily backed by the fossil fuel industry, defense contractors, the gun lobby, and a private prison company that contracts with ICE.